Tupiq

-The tupiq (plural: tupiit, Inuktitut syllabics: ᑐᐱᖅ) is a traditional Inuit tent made from seal or caribou skin.
+The tupiq (dual: tupiik, plural: tupiit, Inuktitut syllabics: ᑐᐱᖅ) is a traditional Inuit tent made from seal or caribou skin.
 An Inuk was required to kill five to ten ugjuk (bearded seals) to make a sealskin tent.
 When a man went hunting he would bring a small tent made out of five ugjuit.
 A family tent would be made of ten or more ugjuit.

 Fabrication and use

 After the bearded seal is killed, its fat is scraped off, then the skin is stretched to dry.
 Finally, women will sew it together to make a tent.
 Layers can be added by laying heather on top of the outer skin and wrapping another skin around the tent.